pexip/angular-enhance-text/README.md

     embeddedImagesHeight: undefined,  // if given will be used to set height of embedded images
     embeddedImagesWidth: undefined,  // if given will be used to set width of embedded images
     embedVideos: true,  // replaces links to videos with Html videos
+    embeddedVideosHeight: undefined,  // if given will be used to set height of embedded videos
+    embeddedVideosWidth: undefined,  // if given will be used to set width of embedded videos
     embedYoutube: true,  // replaces links to youtube videos with iframed youtube videos
+    embeddedYoutubeHeight: undefined,  // height of youtube video
+    embeddedYoutubeWidth: undefined,  // width of youtube video
     smilies: {  // key = smilie, value = path to smilie
         ':)': '/img/smiley.png',
         ';)': '/img/smiley2.png'